leonardopaiva/pucrio-mvp-des-fs-advanced-micro-gateway-api/README.md

 **3. Verify Docker Functionality and Run Containers**

 Next, ensure that your Docker is working and that you are able to create containers.
+And make sure that the dist folder is inside app folder, if not, run ```npm run pwa``` inside app folder.
 If everything is set up correctly, run the following command:

     ```docker compose up --build```